ManojChandran/Object_Oriented/Chapter 1 - Begining/README.md

 are  associated.
                                                           - Wikipedia
 ```
 yeah, I got it.
-To understand this we need start our journey, to understand why we code? why we code like this?
+To understand this, we need start our journey.
+A journey to understand why we code? why we code like this?

 ## Everything has a beginning